independentreserve/websockets/README.md

 ## Order Book Snapshot

-The `Order Book Snapshot` protocol is for advanced users who wish to maintain a continuously updated, client side mirror of the Independent Reserve order book to facilitate trading operations.
+The `Order Book Snapshot` protocol is for advanced users who wish to maintain a verifiable, continuously updated, client side mirror of the Independent Reserve order book to facilitate trading operations.

 See [orderbook-snapshot.md](orderbook-snapshot.md) for details